Proven Results & Compassionate Counsel for TBI Survivors

 If you have suffered a TBI, you should consult with a Houston brain injury attorney.
 Treatment for brain injuries can add up to millions of dollars, and many people never fully recover to lead a normal life.
 If another party was responsible for the accident that caused your brain injury, you could be entitled to full financial compensation.
 At Arnold & Itkin, we can review the facts of your case and help you determine what legal options are available to you.
 We've been successful in recovering billions on behalf of our clients who have been wrongfully injured.

-Contact a Texas TBI lawyer from our firm to make sure you have an attorney who provides the aggressive advocacy you need.
+Contact a Texas TBI lawyer from our firm to make sure you have an attorney who can provide the aggressive advocacy you need.
 Call (888) 493-1629 for a free consultation.